mrkeville/rural-solar-viability/README.md

 - Map Image Files (.PNG)
     - NYS_Schenectady County_BlockGroups.png: shows a map of New York State with county boundaries, with Schenectady County highlighted in brown and displaying the block groups of that county
     - WaterWellProgram_NYS_County.png: shows a map of New York State with county boundaries, overlaid with well location data
-    - WaterWellProgram_NYS_Schenectady County_BlockGroups.png: shows a map of Schenectady County with block group boundaries, overlaid with well location data
+    - WaterWellProgram_NYS_Schenectady County_Towns_BlockGroups.png: shows a map of Schenectady County with county subdivision (towns and cities) and  block group boundaries, overlaid with well location data
-    -

-## Running the repository

 ## Main Findings

 ## Further Analysis

-Futher analysis of this topic could examine the other environmental impacts of potential solar farm construction, using groundwater vulnerability assessment procedures as discussed by Focazio et al. (2002). could map out the use of land by property line, map out the topography of the land to understand the implications of solar farm construction on the
+Futher analysis of this topic could examine the other environmental impacts of potential solar farm construction, using groundwater vulnerability assessment procedures as discussed by Focazio et al. (2002).
+This could include:
+    - Mapping out the use of land by property line to understand impact on residents
+    - Mapping out the topography and vegetation of the land to understand impact on the local environment (such as increased stormwater runoff and reduction of tree cover)
+    - Mapping out aquifer systems and surface level water bodies to understand the impact of contamination on the wider aquifer systems that feed groundwater wells

-Wellwater data visualizations could be refined to shows the different attributes of each particular well (such as depth)
+    - Refining wellwater data visualizations to shows the different attributes of each particular well (such as depth)
+    - Visualizing data on changes in contaminate levels in areas ajacent to solar farms prior and after construction

 ## Bibliography